Wills and Executors Sydney

-Duty of the executors, if they decide to accept their appointment, is to obtain probate and discharge their duty of care towards the beneficiaries.
-If the disagreement between executors is causing delay in the application for Probate, one of them, preferably with a solicitor’s advice, should give notice to the other that he/she intends to apply for Probate and call on the other executor to join in the application.
+The duty of the executors, if they decide to accept their appointment, is to obtain probate and discharge their duty of care towards the beneficiaries.
+If the disagreement between executors is causing a delay in the application for Probate, one of them, preferably with a solicitor’s advice, should give notice to the other that he/she intends to apply for Probate and call on the other executor to join in the application.
 If that executor fails to respond within the specified time, the first-executor may proceed to apply for Probate on his/her own, with leave being reserved to the other executor to come in and prove the Will.

 What if the disagreement relates to issues such as entitlement or the identity of, or the disposal of, the estate property?

 Either or both of the executors can apply to the Court under Section 63 of the Trustee Act for an opinion, advice or direction on any question regarding the management or administration of the estate property or regarding the interpretation of the Will.
 Provided no fraud, misrepresentation or wilful concealment is involved, an executor who acts in accordance with the opinion, advice or direction of the court is deemed to have discharged his/her responsibility as executor.

 Is an executor automatically entitled to the payment of commission for his or her efforts?